 Few Good teamwork skills:

-Here are few team work skills that you need to use while answering questions on teamwork.
+Here are a few teamwork skills that you need to use while answering questions on teamwork.
 They are,

 - Active listening